Judith Hamer: Biography

 The idea of playing sport had not been uppermost in her mind, but in 2007 she became interested in wheelchair basketball.
 She attended a UK Sport Talent Day, and began playing for a local club in Exeter, the Otters in 2007, as a 4.0 point player.
 The Lord's Taverners gave her a £2,000 custom-made wheelchair basketball chair. in 2009, she made her international debut at the Paralympic World Cup.
 She played with the national side at the European championships, at which they won bronze.
 They went on to win bronze again in 2011, 2013 and 2015.

 Hamer won bronze at the Women's U25 World Championships in St Catharines, Ontario in 2011, and silver at the Women's U25 European Championships in 2013.
 She was also part of the team at the 2012 Paralympic Games in London.
 "I think we may be at our best for Rio in 2016," she told reporters beforehand, "but 2012 will be the biggest thing I ever do, and I won't be able to play at a home Paralympics ever again."

 The British women's wheelchair basketball team came 7th in London; but Hamer, now a biochemistry student at the University of Worcester, was selected as part of the team for the 2016 Paralympic Games.
 The British team produced its best ever performance at the Paralympics, making it to the semi-finals, but lost to the United States, and then the bronze medal match to the Netherlands.

 Personal life

-Hamer is in a relationship with Lauren Rowles, a parasport rower.
+Hamer is engaged to Lauren Rowles, a parasport rower.